 Gazebo has an eco-education curriculum, which teaches environmental stewardship through hands-on activities.
 We honor each child’s individual pace, support independent exploration, and nurture positive communication, self-expression, and group collaboration.

-Gestalt Awareness Practice is used as a foundational practice among children, staff and interns.
-GAP is used in developing children's emotional awareness and vocabulary, allowing for self-expression, and in conflict resolution.
-Teachers facilitate processes with children through coaching and supporting healthy dialouge with children, and through their own self-evaluation and skillful communicaton as a team.
+Gestalt Practice is used as a foundational practice among children, staff and interns.
+It is used to develop children's emotional awareness and vocabulary, allowing for self-expression, and helps in conflict resolution.
+Teachers facilitate processes with children through coaching and supporting healthy dialogue with children, and through their own self-evaluation and skillful communication as a team.

 Teachers also help children to further their knowledge through literacy, project work, first aid lessons, and the expressive arts.